B2B content marketing is hard work, and it’s getting harder all the time…

 In B2B marketing, content sharing often works differently.
 A researcher compiling information for a product specification may well show your content to multiple team members and stakeholders, but not in a way you can monitor – gated content may be downloaded once and emailed on or even printed, rather than the link being shared.
 This is another reason why you should not lose sight of the “big picture” metrics such as sales and turnover, and don’t be too quick to write off assets that haven’t made an immediate impact.

 Finally, don’t forget to get involved in the conversation.
-Social media should be social.
-The more you engage with your audience, the more they will engage with you.
+Social media platforms are about being social.
+No social amplification strategy is going to work if you don’t get involved.
+At the end of the day, the more you engage with your audience, the more they will engage with you.

 Programmatic digital advertising

-As opposed to the traditional, human way of buying advertising space, programmatic ad buying is automatically triggered using the following data to dynamically select which adverts to show:
+As opposed to the traditional, human way of buying advertising space, programmatic ad buying uses relevant data to dynamically select which adverts to show based on:

-Programmatic is getting bigger as the technology improves; in 2015, 55% of all US digital display ads were bought programmatically and 52% of all non-search ad spend was programmatic.
+Programmatic is getting bigger as the technology improves; programmatic digital display will make up 91% of all digital ad spend in the US in 2023.

 You might think of advertising as just for branding and broad-brush applications, but, as HubSpot points out, it can be great for content amplification.
 This is because you can precisely target your audience and put yourself in front of them wherever they are online.

-What’s more, because the process takes place in real time and is based on data on the user, it means you can put the right content in front of the right audience, at the right time, in the right place.
-For example, a prospect might be reading reviews on a third party site, or looking up usage instructions.
-In the middle of that article you could offer them data-driven content that compares your product to the competitors’, or link to a tutorial video.
+What’s more, because the process takes place in real-time and is based on user data, it means you can put the right content in front of the right audience, at the right time, in the right place.
+For example, a prospect might be reading reviews on a third-party site, or looking up usage instructions, and in the middle of that article, you could offer data-driven content that compares your product to the competitors’ or link to a tutorial video.
 Always keep it useful: customers want information, not marketing messages.

 For more on how you can use programmatic advertising to amplify your content in more richly immersive ways, check out InboxNEXUS.